 Generally, the College will refer any requests for consent and notices in relation to the personal information of a pupil to the pupil’s Parents.
 The College will treat consent given by parents as consent given on behalf of the pupil, and notice to Parents will act as notice given to the pupil.

-As mention above, Parents may seek access to personal information held by the College about them or their child by contacting the Headmaster.
+As mention above, Parents may seek access to personal information held by the College about them or their child by contacting the Head of College.
 However, there will be occasions when access is denied.
 Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the College’s duty of care to the pupil.

 The College may, at its discretion, on the request of a pupil grant that pupil access to information held by the College about them, or allow a pupil to give or withhold consent to the use of their personal information, independently of their Parents.
 This would normally be done only when the maturity of the pupil and/or the pupil’s personal circumstances so warranted.

-If you would like further information about the way the College manages the personal information it holds, or wish to complain that you believe that the College has breached the Australian Privacy Principles please contact the Headmaster.
+If you would like further information about the way the College manages the personal information it holds, or wish to complain that you believe that the College has breached the Australian Privacy Principles please contact the Head of College.
 The College will investigate any complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.